PennLINC/FlywheelTools/Paper.md

 **[CITE]()** and is use to check if the applied curation results in a BIDS-valid dataset.
 After exporting a data set with `fw-heudiconv-export`, the validate tool runs the BIDS validator on the dataset and returns the result and verbose description of the errors and warnings given by the BIDS Validator.
+Additionally, the results of the validator can be tabulated for easy inspection.
+On Flywheel, `fw-heudiconv-validate` also displays a green check mark in the analysis tab for successful validation, and a red check mark otherwise, allowing for quick visual inspection of BIDS curation status for each session.

 #### 5. `fw-heudiconv-clear`

 The clear tool is used to clear BIDS information cleanly and safely from the project or subjects and sessions queried.
-This can be useful when overwriting by re-curating current BIDS data doesn't fully erase existing data.
+This can be useful when overwriting existing BIDS data doesn't overwrite all of the BIDS fields previously available.
+These persistent fields can be removed by running `fw-heudiconv-clear` before re-curating.

 ### Heuristic File

 The heuristic file is a Python file used as input to the `fw-heudiconv-curate` command.
-It instructs `fw-heudiconv` how to programmatically sort and parse through each acquisition object in Flywheel, and assign it to a BIDS-valid naming template.
-This is done by checking attributes of a list of `seqInfo` objects — generated from each DICOM's header information — against user-defined boolean rules.
+The file instructs `fw-heudiconv` on how to programmatically sort and parse through each acquisition object in Flywheel, and assign it to a BIDS-valid naming template.
+This is done by checking attributes of a list of `seqInfo` objects — which are generated from each DICOM's header information — against user-defined boolean rules.
 For example, if a T1-weighted image is present in a dataset, the user could define a string with a BIDS-valid naming template for this type of file, such as:

 ```
-t1w = 'subject-{SubjectLabel}_session-{SessionLabel}_T1w.nii.gz'
+t1w = 'subject-{Subject}_session-{Session}_T1w.nii.gz'
 ```

-Where the `SubjectLabel` and `SessionLabel` portions are expected to be automatically generated for each subject and session.
+Where the `Subject` and `Session` portions are expected to be automatically generated for each subject and session in the dataset.
 After a DICOM's `SeriesDescription` field is added to the `seqInfo`'s `SeriesDescription` attribute, the user can create simple boolean rules to check if the string 'T1w' is in the `SeriesDescription`.
 If such a rule is met, this acquisition and its